Asthma and Fish Tanks

 Sleeping in the same room as my fish tank was not the best thing for my breathing problems.
 Tropical fish require a warm aquarium.
 Warm moist somewhat dark environments are the perfect place to grow mold.
 I had to be very careful about keeping up with water changes and fish tank cleaning to keep things from going moldy and causing problems with my breathing.

 I also noticed that the aquarium, when set up at home, grew mold much more easily than when I was away at college.
-Perhaps it was something about the water chemistry or another environmental difference between being home vs away at school.
-Regardless of the chemistry of mold growth, keeping my aquarium clean is good for my health and the health of my fish.
+Perhaps it was something about the water chemistry or another environmental difference between being home and away at school.
+Regardless of the chemistry of mold growth, keeping my aquarium clean is good for my health, and the health of my fish.

 Other pet-related asthma triggers

-I have visited friends with cats or dogs and generally don't have asthma troubles from their furry companions.
+I have visited friends with cats or dogs and generally do not have asthma troubles from their furry companions.
 I feel like the larger issue for me with pet households is the increased dust that pets can bring.

 I notice that my asthma troubles when visiting friends seem to be more around dust mite triggers (i.e. Am I sleeping in their guest room or not) than pet dander.
 I assume I could own a cat or dog without having problems.